Minnesota Homeowners Association Attorneys

 Living in a Common Interest Community may have the advantage of certain services such as lawncare and snow removal that are provided by the association, as well as the opportunity to enjoy certain amenities such as meeting rooms or recreational facilities.
 On the other hand, there may be rules that residents must live by and capital projects that must be planned and paid for.
 The people who reside in developments are not simply neighbors but also partners in the economic enterprise of the association.

 Whether you are an individual considering purchasing a home or unit that is governed by an association, a current owner experiencing issues with a board of directors, an existing board of directors facing management decisions, or a developer seeking to undertake a real estate development, Dudley and Smith, P.A. has attorneys who can assist and represent you in this area of property ownership.
-Please contact Steven C. Opheim or Anne Longfellow to discuss your case.
+Please contact Steven C. Opheim to discuss your case.

 Our Homeowners Association Attorneys: